Hearing loss can affect people of all ages, professions, and lifestyles. Because of this, there are many different causes of hearing loss.

 You will respond as you hear them.
 This test measures the lowest volume of sound you can hear at each tested frequency.

 The second is Speech Audiometry, where similarly to the pure-tone test, we will transmit recorded or live speech through the audiometer into your earphones at various volumes and tones.
-You will repeat the words you hear, allowing us to identify your capacity to understand others when they speak to you.
+Again, you will repeat the words you hear, allowing us to identify your capacity to understand others when they speak to you.

 The third is Speech with Background Noise.
 This is a variation of speech audiometry but adds background noises at various volumes and tones.
 This provides us with an assessment of your “real-world” hearing capacity in a variety of environments.